mstefferson/Canopy/README.md

 ![yolo predictions](./static/tree_csv_example.png)

-Here r,c\_global is the location of the images origin in the tif file, lon is longitude, lat is latitude, w\_meter is the tree width in meters, h\_meter is the tree height in meters/
+Here r,c\_global is the location of the images origin in the tif file, lon is longitude, lat is latitude, w\_meter is the tree width in meters, h\_meter is the tree height in meters.

 ## Sandbox
  Take a look at this  [example notebook](https://github.com/mstefferson/Canopy/blob/master/notebooks/pixpeak_from_tif_demo.ipynb) to see how to interact with a tif file, get a subset of data from it, run pixel_peak interactively and some visualization of results.